AJGreaves/picflip/README.md

 7. **Reset button**
     - The reset button, represented by a curved arrow, resets the game, when it is pressed the game turns any face-up cards back over, reshuffles them and resets the turns counter back to 0.
-    - It does not reset the diffculty level or characters chosen for the cards.
+    - It does not reset the difficulty level or characters chosen for the cards.

 8. **Info button**
     - Represented by a large question mark, the info button opens the info modal.
-    - The info modal offers easy to understand instuctions on how to play the game.
+    - The info modal offers easy to understand instructions on how to play the game.
-    - Underneeth how to play instructions there is inforamtion on how to open the modal to delete the players profile.
+    - Underneath how to play instructions there is information on how to open the modal to delete the player’s profile.
     - The place to click is easy for an adult to see, but not an obvious button to click for a child.

 <div align="center">